MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 Microsoft Defender for Cloud provides security recommendations to improve your organizational security posture and reduce risk.
 An important element in risk reduction is to harden machines across your business environment.

-As part of the hardening strategy, Defender for Cloud assesses machines to check that the latest system updates are installed, and issues security recommendations if they're not.
-System updates and patches are crucial for keeping the security and health of your servers.
+As part of the hardening strategy, Defender for Cloud assesses machines to check that the latest system updates and patches are installed, and issues security recommendations if they're not.
+System updates and patches are crucial for keeping machines secure and healthy.
 Updates often contain security patches for vulnerabilities that, if left unfixed, are exploitable by attackers.

-Defender for Cloud automatically assesses state of updates and patches on machines and generates the following recommendations as needed:
+Defender for Servers Plan 2 automatically assesses updates and patches on machines and generates the following recommendations as needed:

 - [Machines should be configured to periodically check for missing system updates](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/2Fbd876905-5b84-4f73-ab2d-2e7a7c4568d9)
 - [System updates should be installed on your machines (powered by Azure Update Manager)](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/e1145ab1-eb4f-43d8-911b-36ddf771d13f)

 These recommendations rely on [Azure Update Manager](/azure/update-manager/overview), which uses a [VM extension](/azure/update-manager/workflow-update-manager?tabs=azure-vms%2Cupdate-win).

-The older method, that used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) to gather data is now deprecated.
+! [!NOTE] The older method for update assessment used the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) to gather data.
+Use of the MMA is now deprecated.

 ## Prerequisites